|(it’s a fraction)|

 Red cells have surface antigens on them that form the basis of blood groups (A-B-O and Rh).

 White blood cells

-They are a major component of pus.
+Neutrophils constitute a major component of pus.

 Lymphocytes are critical components of the immune system and are of three main forms:

-B cells which produce γ-globulins (immunoglobulins, antibodies),
+- B cells – produce γ-globulins (immunoglobulins, antibodies),

-T cells which coordinate the immune response,
+- T cells – coordinate the immune response,

 - Natural killer (NK) cells – kill infected / cancerous cells.